niXman/dsync/README.md

 dsync
 =====

-Synchronizing the two directory content
+Synchronizes the contents of two directories.

+This code was written by me in 2006.
+I publish it without changes.